ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 We will use this namespace to push *brown* components.

 # ICP installation
-For development purpose and tutorials, we are using a ICP CE deployment in a single virtual machine.
-We documented how to install ICP 2.1 on ubuntu VM [here](https://github.com/ibm-cloud-architecture/refarch-cognitive/blob/master/docs/ICP/README.txt)
+For development purpose and tutorials, we are using a ICP EE deployment in a five virtual machine.
-For enterprise scale solution you may use multi-environments, and for high availability you will use multiple master, proxy and worker nodes.
-There [following](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/Installing_ICp_on_prem.md) tutorial will help you.
+We also documented how to install ICP 2.1 Community edution on ubuntu VM [here](https://github.com/ibm-cloud-architecture/refarch-cognitive/blob/master/docs/ICP/README.txt)

+For enterprise deployment the [following tutorial](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/Installing_ICp_on_prem.md) will teach you hor to do the installation.

-See [ICP 2.1 product documentation](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/installing/install_containers_CE.html) to get other details.
+See also [ICP 2.1 product documentation](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/installing/install_containers_CE.html) to get other details.

-Also we are explaining in [this note](build-helm-rep.md) how to build your own Helm repository to be referenceable by ICP.
+Also we are explaining in [this note](build-helm-rep.md) how to build your own Helm repository to be reference-able by ICP.

 # Configurations
 As an hybrid solution each component of the solution may run on existing on-premise server or on IBM Cloud Private.
 The deployment decision will be driven by the business requirements and the availability of underlying IBM middleware product as docker image.